Skip to main content

 Image

-Empowering Women in Agriculture: A blue print plan to taking action in animal agriculture and meat processing
+Empowering Women in Agriculture: A blue print plan to taking action in animal agriculture & meat processing

 Kayleigh Keller is a 5th generation Ohio born and raised farmer and a 3rd generation Meat Processor.
 In 2016 she purchased an old and condemned Farmers Exchange Building with investors to build her own retail fresh marketplace that is anchored in fresh meats and hosts its own cafe boasting a full espresso bar and farm-inspired bistro menu where every food item can be purchased from the fresh meat cases and grocery area.